- Search for a Leaflet

 - Unlicensed medicines often have a short shelf life.
 Make a note of when your child’s medicine will become too old to use (this is shown on the label as ‘do not use after’ or ‘expiry date’) as shown on the example table below.

 |Name and strength of medicine||Date medicine received||Expiry date||Time needed to order medicine||Date to order medicine next|

 - Do not use expired medicine.
 Make sure you get a new prescription from your doctor in plenty of time before the medicine runs out.

 - Mark the date in your diary or put a reminder in your mobile phone or smart device calendar to help you remember.

 - Take the prescription and the container of your current supply to your local pharmacy.
 It can take your pharmacist one or two weeks to obtain the medicine, so make sure you allow for this.

-- If your child’s medicine has a short shelf life, only order enough to last till the expiry date.
-If the medicine’s shelf life is two weeks or less, check if your child’s doctor would be able to write separate prescriptions to cover a month’s supply.
+- If your child’s medicine has a short shelf life, only order enough to last until the expiry date.
+If the medicine’s shelf life is 2 weeks or less, check if your child’s doctor can write separate prescriptions to cover a month’s supply.

-- Ask your pharmacist to record where they got the medicine from.
-They may also find it useful to note on the back of this leaflet the exact ingredients of your child’s medication.
+Ask your pharmacist to record where they got the medicine from.
+They may also find it useful to note the exact ingredients of your child’s medication.
 This will ensure that you can obtain future supplies easily and consistently.